vespCV/vespcv/README.md

 - [How to Connect a Camera to Raspberry Pi](https://www.raspberrypi.com/documentation/accessories/camera.html)

 ### Troubleshooting

-If you encounter any issues:
+If you encounter any issues, follow these steps:

+1. **General Checks**:
-1. Check that the camera is properly connected
+   - Check that the camera is properly connected.
-2. Ensure the system has a stable internet connection for email alerts
+   - Ensure the system has a stable internet connection for email alerts.
-3. If you have problems, you can also check the log files in the data/logs/ folder for more details.
+   - If you have problems, check the log files in the `data/logs/` folder for more details.

+### Camera Issues
+- **Camera not detected**:
+  - Ensure the camera is properly connected.
+  - Run `sudo raspi-config` and enable the camera interface.
+  - Reboot the Raspberry Pi.

+- **Camera permission errors**:
+  - Add your user to the video group:
+    ```bash
+    sudo usermod -a -G video $USER
+    ```
+  - Log out and log back in for changes to take effect.

+### Model Detection Issues
+- **Low detection accuracy**:
+  - Check if the camera is properly focused.
+  - Ensure adequate lighting.
+  - Adjust confidence thresholds in the code if needed.

+- **Model loading errors**:
+  - Verify the model file (`best.pt`) is in the correct directory.
+  - Check if the model file is not corrupted.
+  - Ensure sufficient RAM is available (at least 4GB recommended).

+### Network Issues
+- **SSH connection problems**:
+  - Verify the Raspberry Pi is on the same network.
+  - Check if SSH is enabled:
+    ```bash
+    sudo systemctl status ssh
+    ```
+  - Verify the IP address hasn't changed.

 ## License